aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `liquidator` //The ethereum address that will liquidate the position
+- @param `liquidator` The ethereum address that will liquidate the position
-- @param `liquidatedUser` //The address of the borrower
+- @param `liquidatedUser` The address of the borrower
-- @param `debtReserve` //The ethereum address of the principal reserve
+- @param `debtReserve` The ethereum address of the principal reserve
-- @param `collateralReserve` //The address of the collateral to liquidated
+- @param `collateralReserve` The address of the collateral to liquidated
-- @param `purchaseAmount` //The amount of principal that the liquidator wants to repay
+- @param `purchaseAmount` The amount of principal that the liquidator wants to repay
-- @param @optional `getAToken` //Boolean to indicate if the user wants to receive the aToken instead of the asset.
+- @param @optional `getAToken` Boolean to indicate if the user wants to receive the aToken instead of the asset.
 Defaults to false
 */
-const txs = lendingPool.liquidationCall({
+const txs: EthereumTransactionTypeExtended[] = lendingPool.liquidationCall({
   liquidator,
   liquidatedUser,
   debtReserve,